 The numbers keep climbing.
 By the end of this twentieth day — an arbitrary metric; people were dying before the pandemic was declared one — the death toll on the World Health Organization’s “Situation Dashboard” is 36,571, and those are only the ones counted, updated into this hastily-designed system.
 You are texting with a heartbroken friend, her grief long predating this moment.
 You worry about a student who is still working despite their job being nonessential.
 You refresh the “Situation Dashboard” again.
 It doesn’t load.
 You are telling the truth.
 You do it again.
 A third time.
 Nothing.
 You cannot hold the numbers in your head.
 You decide to leave the keyboard, the screen, the words, and go hold someone in the other room, someone who is alive, and who loves you, and who is now.

-Ilana Masad is a queer Israeli-American writer and book critic whose work has appeared in The New York Times, The Washington Post, The New Yorker, The Paris Review, NPR, BuzzFeed, Catapult, StoryQuarterly, McSweeney’s Internet Tendency, as well as others.
-She is the founder and host of The Other Stories podcast and a doctoral student at the University of Nebraska-Lincoln, where she also serves as the assistant nonfiction editor for Prairie Schooner.
-All My Mother’s Lovers is her debut novel.
+Ilana Masad is a fiction writer, essayist, and book critic whose work has appeared in The New York Times, Los Angeles Times, The Washington Post, The Paris Review, NPR, BuzzFeed, Catapult, StoryQuarterly, McSweeney’s Internet Tendency, as well as several others.
+All My Mother’s Lovers is Masad’s debut novel.